• Written by

 Qualifying for Retirement Benefits

-You need to earn at least 40 credits and be at least 62 years old.
+You need to earn at least 40 credits and must be at least 62 years old.
 If you wait until you reach your full retirement age, you'll receive a higher benefit amount.

 Qualifying for Disability Benefits